Captioning Services - How to Order Closed Captions, Live Captions, and Transcripts

 Supporting live events

-To ensure that other accessibility needs are not overlooked during university-sponsored live events, we recommend organizers Include an event accessibility statement to allow registrants to state their accommodation needs.
-See the Office for Equity and Accessibility's Practices and Policies
+To ensure that other accessibility needs are not overlooked during university-sponsored live events, we recommend organizers include an event accessibility statement to allow registrants to state their accommodation needs.
+See the Office for Equity and Accessibility's Practices and Policies for more information.

 Ordering Captions